Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 Gradually increase your running volume (not more than ~10% per week)

-Include strength training (especially glutes, calves and quads)
+Include strength training (especially glutes, calves and quads) to improve running efficiency and reduce overload-related injuries.

 💡 If something feels off early, that’s your window to fix it—not push through it.